-- If the complaint is not being referred to a specialist area as specified above and cannot be resolved directly by the staff member, a complaint manager should be identified by the Head of College or Principal.
-Any employee who has sufficient knowledge and authority about the complaint, may be appointed to manage the complaint. - Most complaints are best resolved promptly at the lowest possible level.
-The classroom or subject teacher is often the best person to handle routine concerns about matters within their classroom and/ or area of responsibility. - Some complaints will need the involvement of the Head of College or Principal or another executive staff member.
-As issues are clarified, a complaint may be handed to another suitable complaint manager (for example, a teacher). - Some complaints received at the Head of College or Principal or executive level are generally resolved more effectively at a lower level.

-In many cases, staff can manage a complaint made directly to them, even if the complaint relates to their actions.
+- If the complaint is not being referred to a specialist area as specified above and cannot be resolved directly by the staff member, a complaint manager should be identified by the Executive Principal.
+Any employee who has sufficient knowledge and authority about the complaint, may manage the complaint. - Most complaints are best resolved promptly at the lowest possible level.
+The classroom or subject teacher is often the best person to handle routine concerns about matters within their classroom and/ or area of responsibility. - Some complaints will need the involvement of the Executive Principal or another Leadership staff member.
+As issues are clarified, a complaint may be handed to another suitable complaint manager (for example, a teacher). - Few complaints should require management at the Executive Principal level.
+Some complaints received at the Executive Principal or Leadership level are generally resolved more effectively at a lower level. - In many cases, staff can manage a complaint made directly to them, even if the complaint relates to their actions.
 For example: where a parent complains to the classroom teacher about their programming or student behaviour management, the teacher may be able to respond to the complaint.
+This often also best meets the parent's needs.